Your website is not an art project. It's a machine for doing things.

 Don't make me tap the sign!

-It's clear that a lot of websites - especially public websites - are still in the 'art project' phase of digital maturity.
-They are stuck in endless loops of "redesign" in the misplaced hope that just-one-more will fix their problems.
+It's very clear that the vast majority of public and government websites (at least in Ireland where I live) are still in the 'art project' phase of digital maturity.
+They are stuck in endless loops of 'redesign!' in the futile hope that just-one-more will fix all their problems.

 Nope.
 Don't make me tap the sign!
-It'll never happen.
+It will never happen.

-Instead a change of mindset is needed.
-These organisations need to understand what a website really is.
+A change of mindset is needed.
+These organisations have got to understand what a website really is.
 It's not an art project.
 It's a machine for doing things.

-When the penny finally drops, this new approach to web will seem so obvious that they'll wonder why they ever did it any other way.
+I think that when the penny finally drops (many years from now), this new approach to web will seem so obvious that they'll wonder why they did it any other way.

 (Read my article on Medium.com: Why digital government is failing - and how to fix it.)